thom1461/deployment-document-template/README.md

 [Technical Research Document](https://docs.google.com/document/d/1c6KC3qTwPs0Pc0epZ14JldHm3Mlta9ojceHZWiWOMjY/edit?usp=sharing)

-The development team had three fronts to face to start the present solutions.
+The Hyacinth development team had three fronts to face to start the present solutions.

 - How to integrate the Livestream and video class features
 - How to store the information
 - How to manage the memberships

+To the first point, we did research on different technologies and implemented those in several proofs of concepts.
+Result: to fit the budget of our client, we implemented Firebase Storage, MUX Video, and Expo AV.

+To solve the second concern, the team implemented Firebase and MUX storage.

+The memberships stood managed with Stripe in the payment process and Firebase Firestore to save the information into the member data.

 <!-- Getting Started -->